DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Adamantine Fist Sect.md

 ## External Path Technique: Unstoppable Force

 - As an action, you spend 5 qi points to blast an enemy with the power of your qi.
 The enemy must make a DEX save versus your cultivation DC or suffer 7d12 force damage and be hurled 100ft away from you, falling prone.
 If the enemy hits a wall, they suffer additional bludgeoning damage depending on the properties of the wall (DM discretion).
 Upon a successful save, they take half damage, are only launched 15 feet, and do not fall prone.

+## Path Law: Indefatigable Assault

+- You cannot be moved, pushed, pulled, teleported, or otherwise displaced by any means unless you choose to be.
+Even effects that alter terrain or space (such as earthquake, banishment, or gravitational manipulation) leave you untouched, as your body asserts its claim on space.
+- As a bonus action, spend 2 qi points to force all hostile creatures within 15 feet to make a Strength saving throw against your Cultivation DC.
+On a failure, they are pulled adjacent to you and cannot move away from you until the start of your next turn.
+On a success, they are unaffected.
+	- You may then make a single unarmed strike against one of the affected creatures as part of the same bonus action.